Sean Kulyk Registered Kinesiologist KFRP

 01474 356 729 / 07949 191 508

-Registered Kinesiologist, treating people with all chronic conditions naturally, using applied kinesiology muscle testing for assessing functional health imbalances and associated treatments needed to help bring about Homeostasis (balance) and thus improved health.
+Registered Kinesiologist, supporting people with all chronic conditions naturally, using applied kinesiology muscle testing for assessing functional health imbalances and associated treatments needed to help bring about Homeostasis (balance) and thus improved health.

 Summary of my treatment approach : This approach is based on the fact that one's symptoms are an indication of our system being out of balance.
 This is true of any symptoms.
 In other words symptoms do not just start for no reason.
 Clearly, something has changed in the way the affected person is reacting to trigger factors.